dell/terraform-provider-ome/docs/data-sources/firmware_catalog.md

 # Get details of all the firmware catalogs
 data "ome_firmware_catalog" "data-catalog" {
   # Can filter based on the catalog name
-  # If empty then all catalogs are returned
+  # If at least one of the filtered names is invalid, the terraform command will return an error
-  # If invalid name is set that will be ignored
+  # If you want to get all catalogs remove the names filter completely
   names = ["example_catalog_1", "example_catalog_2"]
 }